flecsi/flecsi/doc/sphinx/src/tutorial/control.rst

 examples; we just have a better understanding of it now.
-Passing the *execute* method of our control model to FleCSI's *start* function tells FleCSI to run the control model, which will execute all of the cycles and actions registered on the control model:
+Passing the *execute* method of our control model to FleCSI's *start* function tells FleCSI to run the control model, which will execute all of the cycles and actions registered on the control model unless early termination is selected by throwing *control_base::exception* from an action:

 .. literalinclude:: ../../../../tutorial/2-control/1-simple.cc
    :language: cpp
    :lines: 81-87

+The return value stored in status is the code from *control_base::exception* if thrown.
+Otherwise it is the bitwise or of return values from the executed actions.

 Now that we have defined the control model and added it to our runtime setup, the only thing that remains is to add some actions under the